event-driven-robotics/edpr-vojext/README.md

   - Press `e` to visualise alternate representations (toggle between eros and events)
   - Press `ESC` to close

-- The following command line options can be used `edpr-april --OPTION VALUE`
+- The following command line options can be used `edpr-vojext-demo --OPTION VALUE`
   - `--detF <INT>` to modify the moveEnet detection rate [10]
   - `--w <INT> --h <INT>` to set the dataset sensor resolution [640 480]
   - `--pu <FLOAT> --muD <FLOAT>` to set the Kalman filter process and measurement uncertainty [0.001, 0.0004]